breezy-weather/breezy-weather/CONTRIBUTE.md

 You’re done, you can try building the app and test that you have empty data.

 **IMPORTANT**: please don’t try to “calculate” missing data.
-For example, if you have hourly air quality available in your provider, but not daily air quality, don’t try to calculate the daily air quality from hourly data!
+For example, if you have hourly air quality available in your source, but not daily air quality, don’t try to calculate the daily air quality from hourly data!
 The app already takes care of completing any missing data for you.
-And if you feel that something that could be completed is not, please open an issue and we will improve the app to do so for all providers.
+And if you feel that something that could be completed is not, please open an issue and we will improve the app to do so for all sources.

-**Additional note**: the Daily object expects two half days, which most providers don’t provide.
+**Additional note**: the Daily object expects two half days, which most sources don’t provide.
 As explained in other documents, the daytime halfday is expected from 06:00 to 17:59 and the nighttime halfday is expected from 18:00 to 05:59 (or 29:59 to keep current day notation).
-- If your provider has half days with different hours, please follow their recommendations (for example, ColorfulClouds uses 08:00 to 19:59 and 20:00 to 07:59 (or 31:59)).
+- If your source has half days with different hours, please follow their recommendations (for example, ColorfulClouds uses 08:00 to 19:59 and 20:00 to 07:59 (or 31:59)).
-- If your provider has no half day, a typical mistake you can make is to put the minimum temperature of the day as temperature of the night.
-However, your provider probably gives you the minimum temperature from the past overnight, not from the night to come, so make sure to pick the correct data!
+- If your source has no half day, a typical mistake you can make is to put the minimum temperature of the day as temperature of the night.
+However, your source probably gives you the minimum temperature from the past overnight, not from the night to come, so make sure to pick the correct data!

-Once your provider is complete (you use all available data from the API and available in Breezy Weather), please rebase and submit it as a pull request.
-Please allow Breezy Weather maintainers to make adjustments (but we won’t write the provider for you, you will have to make significant implementation).
+Once your source is complete (you use all available data from the API and available in Breezy Weather), please rebase and submit it as a pull request.
+Please allow Breezy Weather maintainers to make adjustments (but we won’t write the source for you, you will have to make significant implementation).